 Remember math class?
-If you're anything like us, you probably got an assignment with at least one or two problems that seemed totally unsolvable — until your teacher explained the correct answer, much to your awe and amazement.
-Well one math problem given to fifth graders in China is now making the rounds on social media for being truly unsolvable: It has no correct answer.
+If you're anything like us, you probably got an assignment with at least one or two word problems that seemed totally unsolvable.
+That is, until your teacher explained the correct answer, much to your awe and amazement.
+Well one math problem given to fifth graders in China made the rounds on social media for being truly unsolvable.
+We aren't joking — it has no correct answer.

 At Nanchong Shunqing Primary School in China, a group of hardworking 11-year-olds were in the middle of completing a math test when one problem stopped them all in their tracks.
 Translated to English, the question reads, "If a ship has 26 sheep and 10 goats on board, how old is the ship's captain?"

 If you're scratching your head, you're not alone!
 We wouldn't even know where to start with this one.
 But we give kudos to the smart kids who did their absolute best to answer an unanswerable question.
 One wrote, "The captain should be at least 18 years old because a minor is not allowed by law to operate a vessel."
 Another guessed, "The captain is 36 years old.
 He is quite narcissistic, so the number of animals corresponds to his age."